Search Engine Optimisation is arguably the most confusing process in digital marketing.

 Some time ago, Google launched rich snippets to provide further value to the searcher.
 Essentially the snippets offer enough information to fulfil the user’s search intent without them having to click through to a website result.
 You’ve most likely seen snippets in the form of a paragraph, a list or a table.

 What are AMP pages?

 Accelerated Mobile Pages (AMP) was initially a project sponsored by Google in response to Facebook’s Instant Articles.
 It was primarily a move to improve the mobile experience for us all.
 They are essentially stripped-back versions of your web pages (typically used on posts) that are being cached by Google.
-This means they load much, much faster.
-Google loves AMP and actively promotes it but it is not a ranking factor (media aside), however there’s been plenty of results indicating you can expect higher conversions and that’s something you should strive t achieve.
+The result of which is they load much, much faster.
+Google loves AMP and actively promotes it, but it is not a ranking factor (media aside).
+However, there’s been plenty of results indicating you can expect higher conversions and that’s something you should strive t achieve.